zealous-tech/forked-playwright-mcp/README.md

   };

   /**
    * Whether to send image responses to the client.
-Can be "allow", "omit", or "auto".
+Can be "allow" or "omit".
-   * Defaults to "auto", images are omitted for Cursor clients and sent for all other clients.
+   * Defaults to "allow".
    */
-  imageResponses?: 'allow' | 'omit' | 'auto';
+  imageResponses?: 'allow' | 'omit';
 }
 ```
 </details>